elliotherriman/calico/documentation/getting started.md

 Calico is an engine for ink games, designed for the web.
 The general idea is this: you write a story in ink, import it into Calico, tweak some settings, and then upload it to a website like itch.io.
 Alternatively, you can compile it to a standalone application using something like Electron.

+## How do I use Calico?

+That's what I'm about to explain, you peanut.
+But if you're asking how to edit the files we're about to cover... that's a fair question.
+Inkle offers Inky, an app for writing Ink stories, which you can find [here](https://github.com/inkle/inky/releases/latest).
+For editing the HTML, CSS, and Javascript, you can always use a basic text editor like Notepad, but if you're comfortable with it, my suggestion would be [Visual Studio Code](https://code.visualstudio.com/download).

 ## A note, for those of you who can't code

 Calico is written in Javascript.
 And Javascript is a programming language, which for a lot of people, is kind of scary.